 At Emmaville, we place high value on supporting our children to develop swimming skills.
 Our Sports Premium has been used to fund the professional development of one member of staff, who has been trained to support high quality swimming and water safety lessons for our pupils.

-Year 4 children attend Blaydon Leisure Pool once a week for the full academic year and are taught by specialist swimming teachers.
+Year 5 children attend Blaydon Leisure Pool once a week for the full academic year and are taught by specialist swimming teachers.
 They are supported to reach the recommended government guidelines.
-Children who do not reach this standard by the end of Year 4 continue with swimming lessons as they move into upper KS2 until they reach the expected standard.
+Children who do not reach this standard by the end of Year 5 will attend booster swimming lessons as they move into Year 6 until they reach the expected standard.

-100% of all Year 6 pupils could swim competently, confidently and proficiently over a distance of at least 25 metres when they left our school at the end of the 2018 - 2019 academic year.
+100% of all Year 6 and Year 5 pupils could swim competently, confidently and proficiently over a distance of at least 25 metres by the end of the 2023-24 academic year.

-97% of all Year 6 pupils could use a range of strokes effectively when they left school at the end of the 2018 - 2019 academic year.
+100% of all Year 5 pupils could use a range of strokes effectively by the end of the 2023-24 academic year.

-97% of all year 6 pupils could perform a safe self-rescue in different water based situations when they left school at the end of the 2018 - 2019 academic year.
+100% of all year 5 pupils could perform a safe self-rescue in different water based situations by the end of the 2023-24 academic year.

 Emmaville PE and Sport premium fund has been used to pay for membership of the ASA aquatic awards scheme to motivate and track pupils’ progress in swimming.